-Ms. Marvel’s Story Avoids Hero-Worship, Humanizes Her Through the Lens of Community
+Ms. Marvel’s Story Avoids Hero‑Worship, Humanizes Her Through the Lens of Community

 ‘Minnal Murali’ Subverts the Superhero Genre Through the Supersuit

 The pain of leaving one’s hearth and home behind while heading — apprehensively, but determinedly — to an uncertain future, is something my grandmother carried with her all her life on the opposite side of the border, like countless other Indians, Pakistanis, and Bangladeshis did in their post-migration homes.
-The bitterness, anger, and helplessness she, perhaps, bore in her heart reflected in Kamala’s naani‘s words too: “My passport is Pakistani, and my roots are Indian… In between is a border, built with blood and pain.
+The bitterness,anger, and reluctant acceptance that she, perhaps, bore in her heart reflected in Kamala’s naani‘s words too: “My passport is Pakistani, and my roots are Indian… In between, is a border, built with blood and pain.
 People are claiming their identity based on an idea some old Englishmen had.”
 Unfortunately, though, the Partition’s narrative isn’t often treated with the empathy it deserves in mainstream media and pop culture; besides Ms. Marvel, the only recent project that comes to mind as a powerful portrayal of that traumatizing moment in history is 2015’s Rajkahini.

 It’s the show’s cultural specificity, in fact, that also goes on to ensure that its South Asian representation isn’t merely brown-baiting disguised as representation.
 Especially so, since the it is absence of such specificity that reflects how much the makers of shows like Bridgerton truly care about South Asian representation.

-Among audiences who haven’t read the comic books, viewers from the subcontinent who understand Urdu always knew something Kamala didn’t while she was struggling to come up with a superhero name for herself — her name, meaning “marvelous,” reflected that of Carol Danvers’, her favorite superhero.
+Among audiences who haven’t read the comic books, viewers from the subcontinent who understand Urdu always knew something Kamala didn’t, while she was struggling to come up with a superhero name for herself — her name, meaning “marvelous,” reflected that of Carol Danvers’, her favorite superhero.
 So, it was pretty clear to us why she went on to choose the name “Ms. Marvel” for herself.
 This served as yet another instance where the story inspired a sense of community among its subcontinental audience in an almost ironic way — by making them feel exclusively privy, by virtue of their communal identity, to a rather consequential bit of trivia.

 This was akin to the impact the show created when its lead characters discussed Shah Rukh Khan’s Baazigar, and when Pasoori — a song The New Yorker believes to be “an apt metaphor for the relationship between two countries [India and Pakistan] in perpetual conflict” — played in the background as Kamala arrived at her naani‘s house in Karachi.
 It was as if MCU’s brown fans had suddenly found representation — not just through Farhan Akhtar’s and Fawad Khan’s brief but momentous appearances — but also through our knowledge of cultural symbols that would be lost to the show’s Western audiences.
 By highlighting Kamala’s roots — be it through her mother tongue, the clothes she wears, and the stories her parents discuss at the dinner table — the show kindles a latent sense of community that binds her with audiences from the subcontinent.